 Unlike an in-ground plant, potted crown of thorns is particularly susceptible to damage because the roots have little soil to protect them.
 If your crown of thorns plant is in a container, bring it indoors in late summer or early fall.

 Site the plant carefully if you have children or pets that might be harmed by the sharp thorns.
 A location on a patio or in a basement may be a viable alternative.
-Also, keep in mind that milky sap from damages stems or branches can an irritate the skin.
+Also, keep in mind that milky sap from damaged stems or branches can irritate the skin.

 Preventing Frost-Bitten Crown of Thorns in Garden

 Don’t feed your crown of thorns plant for at least three months before the first average frost date in your area.
 Fertilizer will trigger tender new growth that is more susceptible to frost damage.
 Similarly, don’t prune the crown of thorns plant after midsummer, as pruning can also stimulate new growth.